 i've been loving the second-hand NAD i bought a handful of years ago but one of the channels seems to be crapping out. this is a vague question, but does anyone think this is worth taking in to a shop to be looked at versus trying to find a inexpensive replacement? am in school right now so am on a poor student budget. i think this thing is >20 years old

-― freedom is not having to measure life with a ruler (outdoor_miner), Sunday, 18 February 2018 16:23 (three months ago) Permalink
+― freedom is not having to measure life with a ruler (outdoor_miner), Sunday, 18 February 2018 16:23 (five months ago) Permalink

 my guess...is unlikely that it's worth fixing